Soil regeneration: Regenerative practices

+Permaculture (from "permanent" and "agriculture") is a type of conservation agriculture that seeks to mimic natural ecosystems and minimize human involvement for maintenance.
+Permaculture practices use mixed crops to balance nutrient flux in the soil, attempt to use native vegetation as much as possible, and use perennial crops where suitable.
+Permaculture practices also avoid tilling and soil disturbance.
+These approaches improve soil health over time by reducing soil disturbance and allowing for more sustained interactions between the soil microbiome and plant roots.

+Holistic management stems from the work of Allan Savory, who observes that planned grazing can improve soil health and reverse the effects of desertification by increasing biomass.
+Researchers dispute the desertification claim.

-There are also many kinds of soil amendments, both organic or inorganic.
-They promote soil quality in a variety of ways such as: sequestering toxins, balancing the pH of the soil, adding nutrients, and promoting the activity of organisms.
+There are also many kinds of soil amendments, both organic and inorganic.
+They promote soil quality in a variety of ways, such as sequestering toxins, balancing the pH of the soil, adding nutrients, and promoting the activity of organisms.
 The current conditions of the soil will determine which type of amendment and how much to use.
 Inorganic amendments are generally used for things like improving the texture and structure of the soil, balancing the pH, and limiting the bioavailability of heavy metal toxins.
-There are two types of inorganic amendments, alkaline and mineral.
+There are two types of inorganic amendments: alkaline and mineral.
 Some examples of inorganic amendments include wood ash, ground limestone, and red mud.
 Mineral amendments include gypsum and dredged materials.
 Organic amendments improve biological activity, water permeability, and soil structure.
 Mulch, for example, reduces erosion and helps to maintain the temperature of the soil.
 Compost is rich in organic matter, it is composed of decomposed matter such as food, vegetation, and animal wastes.
-Adding compost increases the moisture and nutrient content of the soil, and promotes biological activity.
+Adding compost increases the moisture and nutrient content of the soil and promotes biological activity.
 Creating compost requires careful management of temperature, the carbon to nitrogen ratio, water, and air.
-Biochar is an amendment that is full of carbon and is created by pyrolysis, a high temperature decomposition process.
+Biochar is an amendment that is full of carbon and is created by pyrolysis, a high-temperature decomposition process.
 Wastes from animals are common soil amendments, usually their manure.
-The moisture and nutrient content will vary depending on the animal it came from.
+The moisture and nutrient content will vary depending on the animal from which it came.
 Human wastes can also be used, like the byproduct biosolids from wastewater facilities.
 Biosolids can be high in nutrient content, so should be used sparingly.